bokkypoobah/ChronologicCrowdsaleAudit/audit/code-review/DayToken.md

     /**
         * Updates balances of all minting addresses.
-        * Returns true/false based on success of update
-        * To be called daily.
         * Rewards caller with bounty as DAY tokens.
         * For public calls.
-        * Logs the ids whose balance could not be updated */
+        * Logs the ids whose balance could not be updated */ function updateAllBalances() public {
-    // BK NOTE - The gas cost of this function may be too large for the transaction to fit into a block
-    // BK NOTE - The developers have stated that this function will be disabled by default (variable updateAllBalancesEnabled
-    // BK NOTE - should be false). function updateAllBalances() public {
         require(updateAllBalancesEnabled);
         require(isDayTokenActivated());